pleasance/pleasance.github.io/index.md

 ## twitch!

-i'll be streaming Ravenfall hard when it releases!
-Ravenfal is a twitch integrated idle RPG! currently in development and being streamed by zerratar on twitch
+Ravenfall is a twitch integrated idle RPG! currently in development by zerratar, and i've been streaming it recently: [d1nah@twitch](https://twitch.tv/d1nah)

-i've made a site for lovefoxx, you can view it here: [lovefoxx](https://pleasance.github.io/lovefoxx/)
+i've made a site for [lovefoxx](https://pleasance.github.io/lovefoxx/) <3

+and a fansite for [Ravenfall](https://ravenfall.rabbits.xyz/)

 ## A list of lovely games